Alexandra Sonnemans

 For: Municpality of Aigle / Suisse Romande

-Concept, Design and Execution: Alexandra Sonnemans & Caterina Viguera (within rotative studio)
+Concept, Design and Execution: Alexandra Sonnemans and Caterina Viguera (rotative studio)

 Nominated for Arc Award 2023 by Schweizer Baudokumentation